- DTM&H, Tropical Medicine, London School of Hygiene and Tropical Medicine, 2015

 - MD, Sackler School of Medicine, Tel Aviv University, 2010

 - MPH, SocioMedical Sciences, Mailman School of Public Health, Columbia University, 2005

-Tyler B. Evans, MD, MS, MPH, AAHIVS, DTM&H is currently the Chief Medical Officer (CMO) for the county of Santa Cruz (California) Health Services Agency.
-His most recent posts have been as CMO of a mission-driven federally qualified health center (FQHC) in Southern California focusing on homelessness, substance abuse and migrant health, as well as leading infectious disease divisions in a number of organizations across the US – including the AIDS HealthCare Foundation.
+Tyler B. Evans, MD, MS, MPH, AAHIVS, DTM&H currently serves as the Chief Medical Officer (CMO) for the NYC Office of Emergency Management medical section focusing on the COVID-19 response.
+He was previously the CMO for the county of Santa Cruz (California) Health Services Agency, as well as other CMO posts in Southern California focusing on homelessness, substance abuse and migrant health, as well as leading infectious disease divisions in a number of organizations across the US – including the AIDS HealthCare Foundation.

 With training in tropical medicine/infectious disease, internal medicine, preventive medicine/public health, and epidemiology, he has worked extensively with vulnerable populations both in the US and abroad.
 In addition to a number of international missions (mostly in sub-Saharan Africa, South Asia and the Middle East) with Medecins Sans Frontieres (Doctors without Borders), Partners in Health and other global organizations, he has also worked domestically serving Native Americans with the Indian Health Service, as well as at a large federally qualified health center (FQHC) in NYC, where he established one of the first refugee/asylee integrated primary care/mental health programs.
 He is one of the founders of the NYC Refugee and Asylee Health Coalition (NYCRAHC).